- About KBA

 As if foreseeing the possibilities of the Journal, a 1929 Ethics Committee report said, "We hope that the time will come when much more can be done by this committee by availing itself of a Bar Journal going out each month to all of the practicing lawyers.”

 As a benefit to its members, the Journal is now published 10 times a year, with combined issues for July/August and November/December.
-The April and October issues are mailed out to all attorneys in the state of Kansas, KBA members and nonmembers alike.
+The October issue is mailed out to all attorneys in the state of Kansas, KBA members and nonmembers alike.